volusion/element/content/references/block-utils.md

 utils.addLink('https://your-style-sheet.css')
 ```

-Volt will automatically optimize your CSS when rendering.
-This optimization can sometimes cause problems, such as with relative paths (including in `@import`s).
-To turn off the optimization, pass the `optimize: false` flag:
+By default, Volt will automatically optimize any stylesheets added this way by inlining them as `<style>` tags in the page's `<head>`.
+However, this optimization can sometimes break, such as with relative paths (including in `@import`s).
+To turn off the optimization and instead add the stylesheet as a `<link>` tag, you can pass the `optimize: false` flag:

 ```javascript
 utils.addLink('./your-style-sheet.css', { optimize: false })
 ```

+Stylesheets added with this option will be included after any optimized stylesheets.

-NOTE: this may increase page load times, and will disable this stylesheet entirely for AMP.
+NOTE: `optimize: false` will disable this stylesheet entirely for AMP.

 #### 'addLink' Availability